Social impact of the COVID-19 pandemic in the United States: Undocumented immigrants

-Access to Health Services and Insurance
+Access to health services and insurance

 Because of their unique status, undocumented immigrants face lower access to heath services than US citizens and document immigrants.
 In the US, non-citizens are more likely than citizens to be uninsured.
 According to Kaiser Family Foundation, roughly 46% non-elderly undocumented immigrants were uninsured in 2019.
-Illinois Is First in the Nation to Extend Health Coverage to Undocumented Seniors.

-Immigrants have limited access to health services as they are denied benefits under the Affordable Care Act and are largely excluded from coronavirus relief policies.
-Under the Trump Administration “Zero Tolerance Policy”, new punitive measures for immigrants compounded the consequences of inaccessible care.

-The public charge rule is a provision of the Immigration Act of 1882 that justifies the denial of visas to migrants who are likely to become a fiscal burden, or a Public Charge.
-Disabilities and lack of financial resources make it more difficult for immigrants to enter the U.S., and changes to the Public Charge Rule under the Trump administration increased restrictions.

 The Trump Public Charge Rule went into effect on February 24, 2020.
 Under the new rule, use of certain health programs or services would count as a negative mark on a visa application.
 As a result, documented and undocumented immigrants alike were discouraged from using the few resources available to them.
 Using public services like Medicaid could jeopardize their immigration status, and this rule added an additional source of stress and uncertainty during the pandemic.

 In February 2022, the Department of Homeland Security announced changes to the Public Charge Rule that will not consider non-cash benefits when determining inadmissible status for entry or permanent residence.

 Furthermore, the undocumented status results in individuals having a harder time securing medical reimbursement from non-insurance sources like charitable organizations.
 Even when there are resources available, many people of undocumented status express hesitancy in utilizing care resources for fear of exposing their status.
 A US Immigration Policy Center Study indicates vaccine willingness in undocumented immigrant communities decreased after the Trump administration instituted many immigration regulation changes.